Online MBA Programs in Digital Marketing, Internet Marketing, and Social Media

 The major admission requirements include a bachelor’s degree with a grade point average of 3.0, a minimum of three years of full-time work experience, and TOEFL or IELTS scores for international students.

 Admissions may be competitive, but tuition is only about 20 percent of the school’s on-campus program and about one-third the cost of online MBAs from comparable institutions, according to the school’s dean.

 |Estimated Tuition: $302 per credit|

 Professors to Know from Schools with Online MBA Programs in Digital Marketing and Social Media

-Kevin Hartman is the head of analytics in the consumer, government, and entertainment sector at Google and a lecturer in business administration in the University of Illinois College of Business.
-At Google, Professor Hartman and his team partners with influential advertisers, creative agencies, and media companies to build brands through digital solutions.
+Kevin Hartman is the head of analytics in the consumer, government, and entertainment sector at Google and a lecturer in business administration at the University of Illinois College of Business.
+At Google, Professor Hartman and his team partner with influential advertisers, creative agencies, and media companies to build brands through digital solutions.
 As a lecturer, he mixes science and art to deliver innovative, fact-based strategies for marketing and advertising programs.
 He has worked with General Mills, Kellogg's, MillerCoors, Anheuser-Busch, Motorola, Taco Bell, Kentucky Fried Chicken, Del Monte, Boeing, Qualcomm, Wagner USA, ABN Amro, and Bank of America, among other clients.